Specialisation after MBBS - MD, MS and Diploma

 MD General Medicine

 In the country, there is a great deal of disparity between urban and rural regions in terms of quality and access to health care.
 The health quality among the states is also stark.
 This is the reason that the country, which lacks access to primary health care, needs specialisations like General Medicine.
 The purpose of this course is to enable the students to deal effectively with the needs of the community.
-The specialty requires patient care and providing comprehensive treatment.
+The speciality requires patient care and providing comprehensive treatment.
 The role of the postgraduate in general medicine is to practice medicine in different practice settings like ambulatory, intensive care, inpatient, and emergency medicine.

 MD General Medicine - Seats in India